rmrk-team/EquippableEIP/README.md

     }

     /**
-     * @notice Used to return the metadata URI of the associated base.
+     * @notice Used to return the metadata URI of the associated catalog.
      * @return string Base metadata URI
      */
     function getMetadataURI() external view returns (string memory);

     /**
-     * @notice Used to return the `itemType` of the associated base
+     * @notice Used to return the `itemType` of the associated catalog
-     * @return string `itemType` of the associated base */ function getType() external view returns (string memory);
+     * @return string `itemType` of the associated catalog */ function getType() external view returns (string memory);